garro95/priority-queue/README.md

 }).collect()
 ```

-The interpretation of the benchmarks is that the data structure provided by this crate is generally slightly slower then the standard Binary Heap.
+The interpretation of the benchmarks is that the data structures provided by this crate is generally slightly slower then the standard Binary Heap.

-On small queues (<10000 elements), also the change_priority function, obtained on the standard Binary Heap with the code above, is roughly as fast as the one provided by PriorityQueue.
+On small queues (<10000 elements), the change_priority function, obtained on the standard Binary Heap with the code above, is way slower the one provided by `PriorityQueue` and `DoublePriorityQueue`.
-With the queue becoming bigger though, PriorityQueue performs much faster on priority change operations.
+With the queue becoming bigger, the operation takes almost the same amount of time on `PriorityQueue` and `DoublePriorityQueue`, while it takes more and more time for the standard queue.

+It also emerges that the ability to arbitrarily pop the minimum or maximum element comes with a cost, that is visible in all the operations on `DoublePriorityQueue`, that are slower then the corresponding operations executed on the `PriorityQueue`.

 ## Contributing